VictoriaMetrics/VictoriaMetrics/docs/goals.md

 - **Small usability fix is better than non-trivial feature.** Usability fix makes happy existing users.
-  Non-trivial feature may make happy some new users, while it may make upset a big share of existing users if the feature breaks some essential functionaly of VictoriaMetrics components or makes it less efficient.
+  Non-trivial feature may make happy some new users, while it may make upset a big share of existing users if the feature breaks some essential functionality of VictoriaMetrics components or makes it less efficient.

 - **Good docs are better than new shiny feature.** Good docs help users discovering new functionality and dealing with VictoriaMetrics components in the most efficient way.
 Nobody uses new shiny feature if it isn't documented properly.